Suyash-coder-12/SwarAI/README.md

 composer install
 php -S localhost:8000 -t public
 ```
-The interface will be available at `http://localhost:8000`.
+The interface will be available at `No Live Link Available, We are Working on it Locally`.

 ## Usage